Vargodl/DVwords-WeekenStrung/README.md

 April 29

 We met the Slovenian artist Bruno Zupan at his opening tonight.
 We also bought one of his paintings: Be my Valentine!
+Apparently, it was his wife's favorite.
 ![image](https://user-images.githubusercontent.com/128755897/235339150-b7a889f9-6de3-4d55-8d7d-14156144f735.png)
-wWe also bought 3 small pieces by his saughter, Natasha.
+We also bought 3 small pieces by his saughter, Natasha.

 “The more one forgets one’s own self, the more human the person becomes.”
 Victor Frankl